surifirstpin/biplus_documentation/docs/Visualization.md

  - **Pinched** on selecting this check box it will display the compressed view of the funnel chart.

- - **Inverted** on selecting the check box it will the funnel chart
+ - **Inverted** on selecting the check box it will display the funnel chart in reversed or bottom up position.

- - Highlight on Hover
+ - **Highlight on Hover
  - Dynamic Height
  - Dynamic Slop
  - Load Animation